marckean/hdradio/index.md

 This is a site listing all HD (High Definition) **listen live** radio streams that are not easily found or advertised.
 These streams are not typically used within the standard online radio platforms such as [iHeart radio](https://www.iheart.com/) or [Listnr](https://www.listnr.com/) as the radio stations are money hungry and like to save as much money as possible by packing as much audio into a tiny little stream to save on data.
 Similar to DAB+ digital radio, packing so much data (more stations) down limited pipes over the digital airwaves.

 They think we're dumb, all thanks (or not thanks) to the audio codec HE-AAC (AAC+), to the **average** ear, **48Kbps HE-AAC** is similar to **128Kbps MP3**, they think that you won't notice the difference of the reduction of quality, meanwhile saving dollars on data costs.
-However with great audio devices these days, there's a huge difference in quality.
+However with great audio devices these days, there's a huge difference in quality and you can actually tell the difference.

-So all the radio listen live streams are all listed here so that you can listen to radio online with all its glory, the way radio is meant to sound.
+All the radio listen live streams are all listed here so that you can listen to radio online with all its glory, the way radio is meant to sound - high quality.

 These streams are also better than FM, as FM is analog and is the equivalent of 96Kbps in digital.